codio/site/source/docs/content/authoring/collaboration/workflow.html.md

 </div>
 </div>

+If you have some Git experience then we request that you make your modifications in a different branch to the master branch.
+If you are brand new to Git then learning about branches is worthwhile.
+It is not essential to use branches but it is good practice and appreciated by repo owners.

 ### Pull request
 Now your code is back on GitHub, you want to merge your changes back into the owner's project.
 To do this you send the owner a pull request.
 This is saying "I have made changes and would like you to pull these changes into your project".